linkeddatacenter/kees/README.md

 *ABox statements* associate with instances of classes defined by TBox statements.
 ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.

-KEES assumes that [RDF](https://www.w3.org/RDF/) is used for knowledge representation, and that the knowledge base is implemented as a dataset in a [SPARQL service](https://www.w3.org/TR/sparql11-service-description).
+KEES assumes that RDF is used for knowledge representation  and that the knowledge base is implemented as a dataset in a [SPARQL service](https://www.w3.org/TR/sparql11-service-description).

 The **Language Profile** (or **Application profile**) is the portion of the TBOX that is recognized by a specific software application.

 The language profile can contain *axioms* .
 An **axiom** describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic and known facts.
 For example an axiom can be described with OWL and evaluated by a OWL reasoner or described with SPARQL QUERY constructs or with SPARQL UPDATE scripts and evaluated in a SPARQL service.

 The **KEES Language Profile** is the set of all terms, rules and axioms that a software application that want to use a knowledge base should to understand.

 **Trust** is another key concept in KEES.
 The [Open-world assumption] and RDF allow to mix any kind of information, even when information that are incoerent.
 For instance, suppose that an axiom in your knowledge base TBOX states that a property "person:hasMom" has a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could also contains two different facts (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), peraphs extracted from different datasources.
 In order to take decision about who is jack's mom you need trust in your data.
 If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are two names for the same person.
 If you are not so sure, you have two possibility: deduct that the data source is wrong, so you have to choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the axiom in TBOX , allowing a person to have more than one mom.
 In any case you need to get an idea about _your_ trust on each statement, both in ABox and in Tbox,  in the knowlege base.
 At least you want to know the **provenance** and all metadata of all information in your knowledge base because the trust on a single data often derives from the trust of its source or in the creator of the data source.